MaxLogic/maxEventNexus/spec.md

 ## 11. Error Semantics

-* Sync dispatch (`Posting`, non‑main) collects handler errors and raises `EMLAggregateException` with all inner exceptions after all handlers run.
+* Sync dispatch (`Posting`, non‑main) collects handler errors and raises `EmaxAggregateException` with all inner exceptions after all handlers run.
 * `Main/Async` errors are forwarded to the global async hook.
 Implementers must not swallow exceptions silently.
 * Add diagnostic counters: posts, deliveries, exceptions, queue depth (if any).
 Each handler exception increments `ExceptionsTotal`.